pearstopher/chess/README.md

 ## User Interface

-I learned enough to make a basic chess interface which can interact with our chess library.
+I learned enough about *pygame* to make a basic chess interface which can interact with our chess library.

 ### Example 1.
 Initial Position